What Is Predictive Maintenance? (Types, Examples & Benefits)

 Power Outage Prevention

 Power outages can cause major inconveniences for those they affect.
-With predictive maintenance technology, they can be detected early and therefore avoided.
+With predictive maintenance technology, you can detect power outages early and avoid them completely.
 Sensors would again come into play in this scenario to provide insight into assets using artificial intelligence.
-This intelligence informs companies within the energy industry when equipment is likely to fail.
+This real-time data informs companies within the energy industry when equipment is likely to fail.

 Oil & Gas Industry

 The oil and gas industry often lacks visibility into the condition of equipment in remote, offshore places.
 Maintenance technicians would visit these sites based on a time interval to inspect the condition of the equipment even when it’s not necessary.
-With predictive maintenance, oil and gas companies can evaluate the health and performance of their equipment and only schedule maintenance when an out-of-the-norm issue is detected.
+With predictive maintenance, oil and gas companies can evaluate the health and performance of their equipment and only schedule maintenance upon detection of an equipment health issue.

 Building Management

-Those who own or manage buildings can control and monitor them from any location using predictive maintenance technology — specifically, software for ventilation and energy management.
+Building managers can use predictive maintenance technology to monitor buildings and equipment remotely.
 This smart system would enable owners and managers to keep the building environment within a certain temperature range, track humidity and more.
-This monitoring can help improve overall energy costs for the building.
+This monitoring can help improve overall energy cost savings for the building.

 Manufacturing Monitoring